 Popular in Asian medicine to treat stomach problems and a popular option to relieve nausea and vomiting in pregnancy, ginger can help calm your gut – plus, it tastes delicious.
 Grate some into your mix when making a cake, add to curries and stir-fries or place the peel in hot water for a fresh ginger tea.

 A common choice these days, a vegetarian or vegan diet will contain a large amount of prebiotic fibre and studies have found those on a vegetarian diet have a significant difference in gut microbiomes when compared to meat-eaters.
 You don’t have to go full vegetarian or vegan just have a few vegetarian meals each week or decrease the amount of meat and increase the vegetables.

-Not a food to add to your diet but one to avoid, sugar and sweeteners can cause an imbalance of microbes in the gut.
+Not a food to add to your diet but one to avoid, excess added sugar and sweeteners can cause an imbalance of microbes in the gut.
 Research has found that diets high in sugar and/or sweeteners can affect the microbiome and affect gut flora which may negatively impact blood glucose levels.
 We’re not suggesting cutting out altogether (who doesn’t love a sweet treat?), just be mindful not to consume too much sugar or try to have the odd day off.